Fall River mayor plans to take leave of absence, drop out of race for re-election

 FALL RIVER, MASS.
 (WHDH) - Fall River Mayor Jasiel Correia will not run for re-election and is planning on taking a leave of absence after hanging on through multiple criminal charges and a recall election, a spokesman said.

-Correia is planning to take a leave of absence and drop out of the race for re-election, according to spokesperson George Regan.
-He’s expected to make the announcement on Tuesday.
+Spokesperson George Regan announced Tuesday that Correia is planning to take a leave of absence and drop out of the race for re-election.

+City Council President Cliff Ponte says he would take over as acting mayor.

-Correia was elected first elected mayor in 2015.
-At 23, he was the youngest person ever to be elected mayor in Fall River, and was re-elected in 2017.
+Correia was elected mayor in 2015 at the age of 23, making him the youngest person to ever hold that position in the city.
+He was re-elected in 2017.

-In October 2018, Correia was arrested and charges of wire fraud and filing false tax returns, allegedly taking $231,000 from his own company and defrauding investors.
+In October 2018, Correia was arrested and charged with wire fraud and filing false tax returns after he allegedly took $231,000 from his own company and defrauded investors.
 He refused calls to resign and Fall River held a recall election in March 2019.

-A majority of voters in that recall, 61 percent, voted to recall Correia.
-But Correia also ran for election in that race and received 35 percent of the vote — good enough for the majority among five candidates, leading to his re-election.
+A majority of voters in that recall, 61 percent, voted to recall Correia; however, he also ran for election in that race and received 35 percent of the vote — good enough for the majority among five candidates, leading to his re-election.

-But in September, Correia was again arrested, this time by the FBI on charges of extorting cannabis vendors in the city.
-The City Council asked him to resign and tried to relieve him of office, which Correia said was illegal.
+In September, Correia was again arrested, this time by the FBI on charges of extorting cannabis vendors in the city.
+The City Council voted 8-1 to temporarily remove Correia from office amid these accusations but he fought their decision in court and a judge ruled last Thursday that Correia could stay in office.

 Correia placed second in September’s primary election, putting him on the ballot for the November general election.